Luxembourg is preparing for its most significant royal event in decades—the transition of the Crown from Grand Duke Henri to his son Guillaume.

 Saturday, October 4: A Grand Tour of Luxembourg

-The new Grand Duke and Grand Duchess embark on a whirlwind tour celebrating Luxembourg’s diversity, visiting four municipalities before returning to the capital for an evening spectacle.
+The new Grand Duke and Grand Duchess embark on a whirlwind tour celebrating the country’s diverse civil society, visiting four municipalities before returning to the capital for an evening spectacle.

 The Royal Route:

-• Luxembourg City (10:00 PM) — Grand finale featuring orchestral performances on the Red Bridge, complete with a choreographed “tram ballet” and nighttime light show
+- Luxembourg City (10:00 PM) — Grand finale highlighting the country’s vibrant musical scene with orchestral performances near the Red Bridge and Glacis square, complete with a choreographed “tram ballet” and nighttime light show.

-The weekend concludes with a solemn Te Deum service at Notre-Dame Cathedral—a traditional ceremony of thanksgiving that formally marks the new Grand Duke’s accession.
+The weekend concludes with a solemn Te Deum service at the Notre-Dame Cathedral of Luxembourg, a traditional ceremony of thanksgiving that formally marks the new Grand Duke’s accession.

 How to Follow Along